 - cross-disciplinary presenter and specialist in residence in higher education, agency and arts settings

 - originator/facilitator of "Moving Into Words" writing workshops, culminating in the creation of a deck of 40 creativity prompt cards

-This practice is also enriched by my studies of:
+This practice is also enriched by my personal engagement with many somatic practices:

 - tai chi

 - Alexander Technique

 - Continuum Movement

 - Focusing (and BioSpirituality)

 Befriending My Body, by Lorraine Huntley, InforME Magazine, Autumn 2009, pp. 11-12.
 [The pdf available.]

 Huntley, a former physiotherapist with chronic illness, wrote: "I had already done so much body awareness and mindfulness training and practice . . .
 I was keen to know how [Connie] worked, . . . thinking that at least I would be a good person to critique and compare this work, even if it didn't offer me any fresh tools. . . .
 Not only were three [sessions] enough for me to taste this beautiful work, but what I learned has remained with me these past few months.
 It is a rare thing for my always hungry brain to hang on to new knowledge for that long, because so much falls out before being digested.
 I believe mainly it has stuck because it bypassed my monkey mind and settled deeply into my body.”